Rose Tattoo: Second reformation: Pain to Blood Brothers (1998–2010)

 Also in October, a number of Rose Tattoo songs were voted upon and ranked in the Triple M Essential 2006 Countdown of songs, including "Bad Boy for Love" (voted No. 1060 out of 2006) and "We Can't Be Beaten" (voted No. 397 out of 2006).
 That month they were one of 55 acts voted and played in Triple J's Impossible Music Festival of 2006, with their live recording of a gig performed on New Year's Day 1980 at Mount Druitt, New South Wales being selected out of over 1000 Live at the Wireless recordings over the radio station's 31-year history.

 On 21 April 2007, Lobby Loyde died, aged 65, two years after being diagnosed with lung cancer.
 In June, Rose Tattoo supported Guns N' Roses with Sebastian Bach on their Chinese Democracy Tour's Australian leg.
 In October they supported Motörhead on their Australian tour dates.
 In an interview with Australian rock magazine Unbelievably Bad, Anderson announced his intention to retire the band after one more album.

 In 2008 they played the Download Festival in England.
 In April 2009 it was announced that guitarist Mick Cocks had liver cancer – he died on 22 December.
-By 2010 five former members had died of various cancers – Dallas Royall (throat cancer, 1991), Peter Wells (prostate cancer, 2006), Ian Rilen (bladder cancer, 2006), Lobby Loyde (lung cancer, 2007) and Mick Cocks (liver cancer, 2009).
+By 2010 five former members had died of various cancers – Dallas Royall (cancer, 1991), Peter Wells (prostate cancer, 2006), Ian Rilen (bladder cancer, 2006), Lobby Loyde (lung cancer, 2007) and Mick Cocks (liver cancer, 2009).